India's Adani Enterprises recovers to pre-Hindenburg levels

 Adani Ports, Adani Total Gas, and Adani Power have already surpassed levels seen before the report.

-However, Adani Energy, Adani Wilmar and Adani Green Energy are still below their pre-Hindenburg close.
+However, Adani Energy Solutions, Adani Wilmar and Adani Green Energy are still below their pre-Hindenburg close.

 (Reporting by Varun Hebbalalu in Bengaluru; Editing by Eileen Soreng)